icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 ```
 ### Previous transaction to be spent

-In Bitcoin we have this concept called UTXO (Unspent Transaction Output) which is the output of a previous transaction sent to our Bitcoin address.
+In Bitcoin we have this concept called UTXO (Unspent Transaction Output) which is the unspent output of a previous transaction.

 ```shell
 shell> bx fetch-tx d30de2a476060e08f4761ad99993ea1f7387bfcb3385f0d604a36a04676cdf93